anablaz/MT/README.md

 4. run python3 app.py

-5. go to localhost:5000/covid_starost to get data for last 7 days (to be changed)
+5. go to localhost:5000/covid_starost to get data for last 7 days
-6. go to localhost:5000/covid_regije to get data for last 7 days (to be changed)
+6. go to localhost:5000/covid_regije to get data for last 7 days

+To display for eg. last 30 days, got to localhost:5000/covid_regije?days=30